mjohnson518/supernova-web/docs/nova-docs/developers/index.md

 - **Smart Contract Support** - For deploying decentralized logic
 - **API Access** - For interacting with the blockchain
 - **Testing Tools** - For validating applications before deployment
+- **Testnet Environment** - For safe development and testing before mainnet deployment

 The guides in this section will help you get started with development on Supernova, whether you're building a new application or integrating with an existing system.